Skip to main content

 Sharing & access

-The full sharing model across projects, templates, and documents.
+The full sharing model across projects, templates, and Project files.